Bunting is very simple to make and will always brighten up any outdoor (or indoor) space.

 Now that the weather has cheered up a little we’ve been making some for our garden and also to take along to any camping trips we may do later in the year.

-Watch these clips to see how we have made our bunting …
+Watch this clip to see how we have made our simple bunting …

 All you need to make simple bunting is:

 - a selection of fabric – we chose quite flimsy cotton material, but you can use anything from denim to paper

 - a template of your choice – we used a simple rectangular shape

 - pinking shears ( scissors which cut with a zig-zag line).
 These aren’t essential but if you use these the fabric wont fray when it’s cut out

 - ribbon, lace or cotton bias binding (available in a variety of sizes from haberdashers or stores such as Hobbycraft )

 - a sewing machine, needle and thread if hand stitching, or even glue can be used

 - When you’ve decided on the shape simply cut out a template in card.

 - Then draw around the template onto your fabric (we used soluble pens available from Dunelm where the ink dissolves soon after use), and cut out the material.